minhhoangbui/minhhoangbui.github.io/_posts/2018-3-20-image-similarity.md

 ## Implementation

-In our implementation, we've done some modification:
+In our implementation, we've done some modifications:

 - We pass the anchor image, positive image and negative image successively to a single pipeline to construct their embedding representations instead of three identical networks to save memory while training on GPUs.

-- We will define the triplets manually or by bootstraping before training and write the triplet path to a text file.
+- We will define the triplets manually or by boot-straping before training and write the triplet path to a text file.

 - In the original paper, they employed 4000-dims embedding vector.
 However, we observe that during our training 128-dims vector outperforms 4000-dims one.
 This is super queer to us as it seems intuitive that vector with bigger dimension must capture more features.
 This issue will be investigated carefully during our deployment.